With Social Tango, Buenos Aires's Agustina Videla brings milonga magic to the stage

 “I always was surprised how dissociated the tango on the stage was from the reality,” the Social Tango Project artistic director explains, talking about the welcoming world of the Argentinian form.
 “I was always so surprised that the dance company didn’t interact with the milongas that were in town, and that even the people that are so passionate about dancing usually didn’t go because they didn’t feel identified or represented with that.
 What could represent this reality for people who love social dancing?”

 And so Videla aims to reimagine a milonga onstage, the show’s loose narrative focusing on a businesswoman who follows a couple into a tango club, observing wistfully from a distance while gathering the courage to try the dance herself.
-Four local Vancouver tango enthusiasts join the show’s 10 professional dancers for one scene, and there’s a communal milonga after each show, hosted by Vancouver’s StevenJoannaTango.
+Four local Vancouver tango enthusiasts join the show’s 10 professional dancers for one scene, and there’s a communal milonga right after the shows on Thursday and Saturday, hosted by Vancouver’s StevenJoannaTango.

 Dancers in colourful costumes swirl around the stage against a backdrop of video projections of Buenos Aires’s faded Belle Époque façades, captured by Argentinian filmmaker Nora Lezano.
 (The atmospheric shots remind us of poet Jorge Luis Borges’s line, “Without the streets nor dusks of Buenos Aires, a tango cannot be written.”)
 The music is performed live by a quartet that includes a vocalist and a distinctive bandoneon player—just like at legendary Argentinian clubs Piazzolla Tango and Bar Los Laureles.
 Videla wants to welcome the public into the arms of tango, but make no mistake: these dancers have serious chops.